Assembly code generated from Rust for parameter passing

 in C++).

-; The caller passes the address of the Complex object on the heap.
+; The caller stores the Complex object on the heap.

-; The address is passed in the rdi register.
+; The heap address is passed in the rdi register.

 example::Complex::magnitude_self_box: